sowbug/groove/README.md

   Cookbook](https://www.amazon.com/Welshs-Synthesizer-Cookbook-Programming-Universal/dp/B000ERHA4S/),
   3rd edition, by Fred Welsh ([website](https://synthesizer-cookbook.com/)).
-As of this README's last update, most of them sound OK, though they could all use some tuning, and portamento/unison aren't implemented.
+As of this README's last update, most of them sound OK, though they could all use some tuning.
+Portamento/unison aren't implemented, and some sounds are inoperable because I haven't yet implemented less common LFO routing paths.
+- A single-operator FM synthesizer.
+The modulator has its own envelope!
 - Sampler.
-Doesn't yet know anything about tones; in other words, it just plays back WAV data at the original speed, which works fine for a drumkit but not so well for tonal sounds that you expect to use melodically.
+If it can figure out the root frequency from the WAV file's metadata, then it will play the sample at the right adjusted frequency for whichever note it's playing.
+That means there will be sampling artifacts.
+- Sampler-based drumkit.
 - Sequencer with a MIDI SMF reader (the MIDI reader is broken right now).
 - A declarative project language, which makes it easy to produce songs in YAML or JSON format (JSON only in theory, but we get it for free thanks to [serde](https://serde.rs/)).
-- A few audio effects (gain, limiter, bitcrusher, chorus, compressor, delay, filters).
+- A few audio effects (gain, limiter, bitcrusher, chorus, compressor, delay, reverb, filters).
 Some of them are just plain wrong.
 - Basic automation.
 - Output to WAV file or speaker.
-- A very simple [Iced](https://iced.rs/)-based GUI.
+- An [Iced](https://iced.rs/)-based GUI that is read-only and very incomplete.
 - Plenty of bugs.

 ## On the roadmap

 - More of everything: synths, filters, effects.
-High-priority gaps to fill are a wavetable synth, an FM synth, a proper sampler, and effects that deserve their name.
+High-priority gaps to fill are a wavetable synth, a time-stretching sampler, and effects that deserve their name.
 - A better automation design.
 The vision is intuitively configurable envelopes that can be used throughout the system.
 - Scripting.
-Currently I'm experimenting with [rhai](https://rhai.rs/), but I don't know whether a JavaScript-y language is right for this domain.
+I experimented with [rhai](https://rhai.rs/), but I don't know whether a JavaScript-y language is right for this domain.
 It might be better just to turn the whole thing into a crate and let others wrap it in scripting technology.
 - MIDI input/output (this works very crudely right now; all MIDI notes are routed externally, and a small white dot appears in the GUI when it detects any MIDI input).